serafinosoftware/snapscreenapp/SnapScreen/readme.txt

     License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

-Version 1.1.1
+Version 1.2.0
-The first time Snap Screen App™ is run, it requires the user to login to a cloud storage account (compatible with Dropbox) where the screenshots will be sent.
+Snap Screen™ App requires the supervisor to create an account, pay the monthly fee if applicable, and connect to a cloud storage account (compatible with Dropbox) where the screenshots will be sent.
+The app user should retrieve the "Device Code" from the app and provide it to the supervisor to connect the device.

 For the source code, please see: